Assam: Another fundamentalist arrested by STF in Kokrajhar

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-The accused has been identified as Gazi Rahman, 35, a resident of Korajhar in Assam.
+The accused has been identified as Gazi Rahman, 35, a resident of Korajhar.

 The STF has initiated necessary legal action and will continue to investigate and apprehend all individuals connected to the case, the statement said.